fusioncharts/dev_centre_docs/getting-started/django/your-first-map-using-django.md

 ## Installation

-In this section, we will show you how to install FusionCharts Suite XT and the `FusionCharts PHP` wrapper and all the other dependencies on your system.
+In this section, we will show you how to install FusionCharts Suite XT and the `FusionCharts Django` wrapper and all the other dependencies on your system.

-> The **FusionCharts PHP server-side wrapper** requires **PHP 5** or higher.
+> The **FusionCharts Django** wrapper requires Python 2.7 or higher.

 To install the FusionCharts Suite, follow the steps below: